Integrating Math and Science

 Are Submarines Waterproof

 James May looks at whether or not submarines are waterproof, and goes on to explain exactly how they work.
-A great starting point for integrating math and physics.
-The link below has links to addition web resources on this topic. learn more
+A great starting point for integrating math and physics.… learn more

 resource URL thumbnail